What happens if I get in an Accident While Driving for Uber?

 - Ensure all deadlines are met and forms are properly filed

-- Represent your interests in court if necessary
+- Represent your interests in civil court if necessary to fight for maximum compensation

 📞 Call us today at (504) 525-5211 or contact us online for a free consultation.